-Prospectus Supplement Page
+Prospectus Supplement

+Page

-Summary of Terms S-1
+Summary of Terms

 Risk Factors

 Formation of the Trust

 Use of Proceeds and Assets

 The Sellers

 The Servicers

 The Administrator and the Back-Up Administrator

 The Student Loan Guarantor

 The Trustees

 Securities Previously Issued by Affiliates of the Sponsor

 Characteristics of the Trust Student Loans

-Prepayment and Yield Considerations.
+Prepayment and Yield Considerations

 TERI Guaranty Agreements and TERI Security Agreement

 The Servicing Agreements

 The Administration Agreement

+The Note Insurer and the Note Guaranty Insurance Policy

 Description of the Notes

 U.S. Federal Income Tax Consequences

 ERISA Considerations

 Underwriting

 Legal Matters

-Ratings
+Ratings S-87

-Experts
+Experts S-87

-Legal Proceedings.
+Legal Proceedings S-87

-Listing and General Information
+Listing and General Information S-87

-Glossary for Prospectus Supplement
+Glossary for Prospectus Supplement G-1

-Annex I: TERI Financial Statements
+Annex I: TERI Financial Statements and Unaudited Financial Information TF-1

+Prospectus

+Trospectus

-Prospectus Page
+Page

-Prospectus Summary
+Prospectus Summary 1

-Formation of the Trusts
+The Trusts

 Use of Proceeds

-The Sponsor, The First Marblehead Corporation, the Administrator, the Servicers and the Custodians
+The Sponsor, The First Marblehead Corporation,

+The Administrator, The Servicers and The Custodians 8

-Description of Student Loan Programs.
+Description of Student Loan Programs

 The Student Loan Pools

 Static Pool Information

-Transfer and Administration Agreements.
+Transfer and Administration Agreements

 Description of the Notes

 Description of the Certificates

 Certain Information Regarding the Securities

 Certain Legal Aspects of the Student Loans

 U.S. Federal Income Tax Consequences

-State and Other Tax Consequences
+State and Other Tax Consequences.

 ERISA Considerations

 Available Information

 Reports to Securityholders

 Incorporation of Certain Documents by Reference

+79

 Underwriting

-Legal Matters

-Annex I: Global Clearance, Settlement and Tax Documentation Procedures I-l
+Underwriting 59